If you have any questions about Incoterms not addressed on this website, please get in touch.

 Where possible use CIF, CIP, CFR or CPT.

 For all these rules, delivery takes place before the main carriage.
-The carrier gives the seller a transport document which (usually) serves as a mechanism for control of the goods – it will be presented to the bank under the letter of credit, and then passed on to the buyer so that the goods can be claimed.
+The carrier gives the seller a transport document which (usually) serves as a mechanism for control of the goods – it will be presented to a bank under the letter of credit, and then passed on to the buyer so that the goods can be claimed.

 All the other rules are potentially problematical in one way or another.